LLB – Chancellor College, University of Malawi

 It is such a rewarding experience when you see the law work for people.

-And what do you find challenging about being a lawyer?
+And what do you find challenging?

 The long hours.
 And family law cases – I find them very emotionally draining.